fedacking/fedackings-game-of-life/README.md

 ### Constraints

-Because we have limited memory, our game of life is limited to the a square of size defined at compile time in our main.rs source file.
+This implementation stores the Game of Life universe completly in memory.
+Dute to physical limitation on ram usage, our game of life is limited to a square of size defined at compile time in our main.rs source file.

+The initial state is defined at compile time in `main.rs`.
+To change it, it's necessary to recompile the crate.

 The Game of life comes with a graphical user interface that updates at the rate of 2 times per second.
 This and the size of the cells on screen can be changed through consts in main.rs (respectively UPS and CELL_SIZE).